Leland Sklar: Career

 On May 6, 2020, Sklar created a Top Ten list of his favorite songs of all time for Spotify.
 They were With A Little Help From My Friends performed by Joe Cocker, Back in the High Life Again by Steve Winwood, Millworker by James Taylor, The Lark Ascending by Ralph Vaughan Williams, The Rubberband Man by The Spinners, the title track from the album No Other by Gene Clark, Knock On Wood by Eddie Floyd, Behind The Lines - 2015 Remastered by Phil Collins, Um, Um, Um, Um, Um, Um by Major Lance, and Harlem Shuffle by Bob & Earl.

 Sklar has stated that his favorite bassist was Rinat Ibragimov, formerly of the London Symphony Orchestra.

 Sklar has also been a part of the annual bands assembled in support of the "We Write The Songs" event sponsored by ASCAP at the Library of Congress in Washington, D.C., and the pre-show for the Grammy Awards.

 On January 2, 2022, Sklar was seen performing in concert with James Taylor and Carole King in the CNN documentary "Just Call Out My Name."

+On April 28 2026 Leland Sklar was inducted into the Musicians Hall of Fame in Nashville, along with a number of other musicians such as Keith Urban, Dolly Parton and George Thorogood & The Destroyers.